Resources.

 6. Build Your Online Presence

-Create a dedicated website, Instagram, Facebook, and YouTube for your acting career.
-Email me for a real tip to building an amazing website quickly and on a budget at: peterschroeder.rsm@gmail.com
+Email me for a great tip on building an amazing website quickly and on a budget.
+Email: peterschroeder.rsm@gmail.com

 Learn how to market yourself on social media.
 (Remember: never post photos from a set without production approval.)